Efficient Exploration and Discriminative World Model Learning with an Object-Centric Abstraction: Discussion

-This work is supported by ONR MURI \#N00014-22-1-2773 and ONR \#N00014-21-1-2758.
+This work is supported by ONR MURI \#N00014-22-1-2773, ONR \#N00014-21-1-2758, and the National Science Foundation under NSF Award 1922658.
 AGC is supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), PGSD3-559278-2021. \textit{Cette recherche a été financée par le Conseil de recherches en sciences naturelles et en génie du Canada (CRSNG), PGSD3-559278-2021}.
 We are grateful for insightful discussions with Rajesh Ranganath.
-We thank Ben Evans, Siddhant Haldar, Ulyana Piterbarg, Dongyan Lin, and Mandana Samiei for their helpful feedback on earlier drafts of this paper.
+We thank Doina Precup, Arun Ahuja, Ben Evans, Siddhant Haldar, Nikhil Bhattasali, Ulyana Piterbarg, Dongyan Lin, and Mandana Samiei for their helpful feedback on earlier drafts of this paper.
+Finally, we thank the anonymous reviewers for making this work stronger in many ways.